 It’s defeating and some months I wouldn’t even try to earn money because of it.

 So I started reading a ton of information online, thinking that somewhere someone had to be earning money a different way to how I thought I had to do it.

 The problem is however, that while there are a ton of bloggers making money online, there is hardly anyone in the travel industry broadcasting how they do it with a small to medium sized audience.
 I took what I could from the bloggers who blog about blogging, but there’s only so much you can learn from people whose main profit comes from teaching others how to blog.

-Since this blog is just a journal, and I aim to monetize my travel blog, I’m hoping this blog could be of future help to other travel bloggers on how to monetize passively with a smaller following.
+Since this blog is just a journal, and I aim to monetize my travel blog passively, I’m hoping this blog could be of future help to other travel bloggers on how to monetize passively with a smaller following.

-Of course I say future, as I am starting with passive income from scratch.
-A year from now I hope that this blog could be filled with my (hopefully successful) journey to location independence through my travel blog.
+Of course I say future, as I am starting with passive income partly from scratch.
 In the mean time I’d love to offer advice on how those of you starting out can grow that initial audience that you need to start earning passive income.
-I also supplement the information on this blog with my Youtube channel, which you can subscribe to here.

 Together let’s redefine what it means to be an influencer.
 Join me?